Mbed-TLS/mbedtls/docs/psa-transition.md

     * `mbedtls_mpi z` for the shared secret (this may be the same variable as `our_priv` when doing ephemeral ECDH).
 2. Call `mbedtls_ecp_group_load` on `grp` to select the curve.
 3. Call `mbedtls_ecdh_gen_public` on `grp`, `our_priv` (output) and `our_pub` (output) to generate a key pair and retrieve the corresponding public key.
 4. Send `our_pub` to the peer.
-Retriev the peer's public key and import it into `their_pub`.
+Retrieve the peer's public key and import it into `their_pub`.
 These two actions may be performed in either order.
 5. Call `mbedtls_ecdh_compute_shared` on `grp`, `z` (output), `their_pub` and `our_priv`.
 6. Use the raw shared secret `z`, typically, to construct a shared key.
 7. Free `grp`, `our_priv`, `our_pub`, `their_pub` and `z`.